Xamarsia/sellify/README.md

 Sellify is a microservice demo of e-commerce web platform.

-The online store will consist of two main web applications: one for administrators and another for customers.
+The online store consists of two main web applications: one for administrators and another for customers.
-The admin application will provide tools for product management, order processing, and overseeing customer interactions, as well as inventory management.
+The admin application provides tools for product management, order processing, and overseeing customer interactions, as well as inventory management.
-The customer application will allow users to browse products, manage their shopping carts and track their orders.
+The customer application allows users to browse products, manage their shopping carts and track their orders.

 The project is set up as a multi-package workspace (monorepo).